kazioktrolll/bipolAPI/README.md

   `COMPONENT`, `NOWAKE`, `NOALBE`, `NOLOAD`, `CLAF`, `CDCL`, `BODY`

-  or uses `iYsym` / `iZsym`, those will be ignored along with its blocks.
+  or uses `iYsym` / `iZsym`, those will be ignored along with their blocks.
 Make sure the file does not contain any of those, or at least that it will work properly without those.
 * Do **NOT** use `SURFACE` for things that are not lifting surfaces (like fuselage, nacelle).
-* If `AFILE` is used for any section, make sure the path is defined correctly, that is the path is either:
+* If `AFILE` is used for any section, make sure the path is defined correctly, that is, the path is either:
   * absolute - `AFILE C:\...\airfoil.dat`
   * relative with respect to the AVL file - if the AVL file is `...\parent_folder\avl_file.avl`, then a block `AFILE airfoil.dat` will be interpreted as `...\parent_folder\airfoil.dat`